Leonardo-Boss/suckless-site/suckless.org/index.md

 **Update:** the maintenance was finished at 2021-05-12 23:33 UTC+02:00.
 P.S.: It didn't actually take 26h30, I just had forgotten to do it.
-Please let us know if there are issues.

 2021-05-08
 ----------